lm-kbc/dataset2022/README.md

-## Knowledge Base Construction from Pre-trained Language Models (LM-KBC)
+# Knowledge Base Construction from Pre-trained Language Models (LM-KBC)

-Dataset for the LM-KBC challenge at ISWC 2022
+This repository contains dataset for the LM-KBC challenge at ISWC 2022.
+We also provide:

+- ``evaluate.py``: a script to evaluate the performance of LMs' predictions
+- ``baseline.py``: our baseline for this challenge
+- ``getting_started.ipynb``: a notebook to help you get started

-### Clone or download the dataset
+## Clone or download the dataset

 ```
 $ git clone https://github.com/lm-kbc/dataset.git
 $ cd dataset
 ```

-### Install necessary dependencies
+## Install necessary dependencies

 Tested on Python 3.9.12, should work on any Python 3.7+.